 You can make a paste using warm water and baking soda.

-- You should only use three teaspoons of baking soda for every one cup of water.
+You should only use three teaspoons of baking soda for every one cup of water.
 Once you have the desired consistency, apply it to the calluses like a paste.
 Leave it on for a few minutes and then rinse the area.

-4. Easy homemade ointment
+4. Easy homemade garlic ointment

-If you have some garlic and olive oil at home, you can make an ointment to treat this problem.
+If you have some garlic and olive oil at home, you can make an ointment to naturally treat this problem.

 Take a garlic clove and mash it with some olive oil to create a homemade treatment.
 Just as with the lemon slices, this takes more time to take effect, so you should leave it on overnight.

 6. White vinegar

-How to prevent calluses
+Learn how to prevent calluses

-When you buy your shoes, for example, make sure they’re not too tight.
-It might not seem like they are too tight at the time, but they’ll eventually start to affect the skin.
+When you buy shoes, for example, make sure they’re not too tight.
+It might not seem like they’re too tight at the time, but they’ll eventually start to affect the skin.